WeiShaoD/neuroimage-menu/docs/source/AFNI/AFNI_automation/aumomation.rst

     mv ${i}.results $i;
   done

-This will run the script “proc_BART.sh” for each subject in the file “subjList.txt”, using each consecutive line in the subjList.txt file as an argument each time the script runs.
+This will run the script “proc_BART.sh” for each subject with the file “subjList.txt”, using each consecutive line in the subjList.txt file as an argument each time the script runs.

 This will run the preprocessing and regression for each subject, storing the output in a folder called <subjID>/<subjID>.results, in which “subjID” stands for the subject name.
 Each analysis will take
 5-10 minutes, depending on the speed of your computer.

+$PWD/{$subj}